 Navigating the next wave of globalisation

 Today’s business leaders need clear, concise and well-informed perspectives on important dynamics that are currently reshaping the business environment.
-Deloitte’s business trends 2014 features nine trends all directly related to a major question for many organizations: What is going on with the global economy?
+Deloitte’s Business Trends 2014 features nine trends all directly related to a major question for many organisations: What is going on with the global economy?
 These trends – firmly rooted in longer term and probably irreversible shifts – will increasingly influence strategic priorities in three distinct areas: new consumers, new collaborations, and new leadership.

 Sadly, we don’t have a crystal ball, and we can’t predict the future.
 But we do have the privilege of serving clients who are creating the future; almost 200,000 talented colleagues globally who are helping them, including many outstanding thought leaders; privileged access to some of the best minds on the planet; relentless curiosity; and a commitment to intellectual integrity and rigor.
 We have drawn upon all of these in the creation of this report – along with a survey of more than 400 senior executives from around the world.

-New collaborations: Organizations and movements will have the opportunity and scope to get work done in unfamiliar ways — but with a constant emphasis on new and more productive ways to connect knowledge and collaborate.
+New Collaborations: Organisations and movements will have the opportunity and scope to get work done in unfamiliar ways — but with a constant emphasis on new and more productive ways to connect knowledge and collaborate.

-New leadership: In the next wave of globalization, leadership and influence — and new business practices — will emerge from new corporate players.
+New Leadership: In the next wave of globalisation, leadership and influence — and new business practices — will emerge from new corporate players.

-We believe these trends will increasingly influence strategic priorities, and sincerely hope that our perspectives are helpful as you develop your own approaches to...“Navigating the Next Wave of Globalization”.
+We believe these trends will increasingly influence strategic priorities, and sincerely hope that our perspectives are helpful as you develop your own approaches to...“Navigating the Next Wave of Globalisation”.